What Is Tenants in Common in Ireland?

 A Tenants in Common agreement can make processes a lot simpler when it comes to dealing with a tenant's death.

-Since the tenants in the agreement all own a part of the agreement in their own right, they may choose to write it into their will as part of their estate.
+Since the tenants in the agreement all own a part of the agreement in their own right, they can choose to write it into their will as part of their estate.
 This means that the agreement can pass on to whoever they nominate to succeed them.

 Even if a tenant doesn't write the passing of ownership, it still becomes part of their estate.
 This can become an issue for the other tenants since — unlike a joint tenancy — the ownership isn't passed automatically onto them.
 This can make things more complicated down the line.